RaspAP/raspap-docs/docs/time.md

 Proceed with the Quick installer and accept the default ++y++ prompt to reboot your system as a final step.

 ## Configuration
 Following the installation, the NTP service should be up and running.
 You may check and control its current state by visiting RaspAP's **&nbsp;:fontawesome-regular-clock: NTP Server** administration page.
 Basic **Settings** as well as **Advanced** controls are available on their respective tabs.
-The **Status** tab will display the operational status of connected peers by using the `ntpq` query tool.
+The **Status** tab will display the operational state of connected peers by using the `ntpq` query tool.
 These status queries are [examined in detail](time.md#peer-status-queries) to assist you with interpreting them.

 ### Standalone device
 In a standalone configuration, a single device will be automatically kept in sync by communicating with remote NTP servers tied to high quality clocks.
 As long as the `ntpd.service` is running (enabled on boot by default), the protocol will largely handle the time syncronization for you with its default settings.
 This of course assumes the device has internet connectivity.